Early Modern Studies

 Specific Requirements by Partner Department

-Students currently pursuing doctoral degrees in History, Italian Studies, Music, and Spanish and Portuguese who seek admission to the combined degree program with EMST for the fall of 2023 should consult with the DGS of EMST to formalize their affiliation and course of study.
+Students currently pursuing doctoral degrees in music or Spanish and Portuguese who seek admission to the combined degree program with EMST for the fall of 2025 should consult with the DGS of EMST.
 Details for the combined degrees in classics, comparative literature, English, French, history of art, and history of science and medicine are listed below.

 Classics